 Download the Sample File

-You can visit the Contextures website, to download the personalized Excel Message Box sample file.
-The file is in Excel 2007/2010 format, and is zipped.
+Go to my Contextures website, to download the personalized Excel Message Box sample file.

 In the sample workbook, the Workbook_Open event runs this macro, so the personalized message appears when the file is opened, if macros are enabled.